What are adult braces?

 Will braces affect my speech?

 Fixed braces don’t usually affect your speech.
-If you opt for Invisalign or lingual braces, you might develop a lisp for the first few days.
+If you opt for Invisalign, you might develop a lisp for the first few days.
 The more you talk, the sooner your tongue will adapt.

 Will my teeth stay straight?